SethBoswell/Credit_Risk_Analysis/README.md

 In the Credit_risk_ensemble file, I do the same preprocessing work on the data, split the data into training and test sets, and then run both a Balanced Random Forest Classifier model and a Easy Ensemble AdaBoost Classifier model to see which one performed better.
 Below, I will discuss the results of the different sampling techniques and the two machine learning models mentioned just above as well as provide a summary of the results and a recommendation on which model to use for predicting credit risk from loan application information.

 ## Results
-* Naive Random Oversampling
+### Naive Random Oversampling
 * Balanced Accuracy Score
 * Confusion Matrix
 * Imbalanced Classification Report

-* Smote Oversampling
+### Smote Oversampling
   * Balanced Accuracy Score
   * Confusion Matrix
   * Imbalanced Classification Report

-* Undersampling
+### Undersampling
 * Balanced Accuracy Score
 * Confusion Matrix
 * Imbalanced Classification Report

-* SMOTEENN
+### SMOTEENN
 * Balanced Accuracy Score
 * Confusion Matrix
 * Imbalanced Classification Report

-* Balanced Random Forest Classifier
+### Balanced Random Forest Classifier
 * Balanced Accuracy Score
 * Confusion Matrix
 * Imbalanced Classification Report

-* Easy Ensemble AdaBoost Classifier
+### Easy Ensemble AdaBoost Classifier
 * Balanced Accuracy Score
 * Confusion Matrix
 * Imbalanced Classification Report